Scope of Work

 - CTE Renovations/Addition

-For career-technical education (CTE) programs, renovations will be made to expand the culinary arts and early childhood education learning environments, as well as to add a new building for the sustainable agriculture/design programs.
+For career-technical education (CTE) programs, renovations were made to expand the culinary arts and early childhood education learning environments, as well as to add a new building for the sustainable agriculture/design programs.
 Culinary arts and early childhood spaces were substantially completed in August 2019; the sustainable agriculture/design building was completed in January 2020:

 - Culinary Arts - renovation of food preparation area to include addition of Class A exhaust hoods, finishes per health code, upgraded power and infrastructure improvements.

 - Early Childhood - add observation window between high school and preschool classrooms, add fencing to play area, and add observation platform at stormwater swale.

-- Sustainable Agriculture/Design - the project will be sited north of the school where a new building will be constructed that includes shop and tool space, food proessing and marketing/sales areas, and a covered outdoor area.
+- Sustainable Agriculture/Design - the project is sited north of the school where a new building was constructed that includes shop and tool space, food proessing and marketing/sales areas, and a covered outdoor area.